-The school's percentage attendance target for the 2015-2016 academic year is 95.9%.
-The percentage attendance achieved for the 2014-2015 academic year was 96.3%.
+The percentage attendance achieved for the 2016-17 academic year was 96.5%.

 APPEALS

 Every effort is made to make a place available for your child in our school.
 However, schools have a limit on the number of children they can take.
 This figure is set by the Local Authority and agreed with the Headteacher and the Governors.
 If the number of children wanting a place is below this set figure all will be admitted.
 There may, however, come a point when there are too many children of a year group for them all to be given a place.
 If this should happen this will be referred to the LA.
 Please contact:-